 AOBA members are dedicated to making a significant difference in our community.
 AOBA's community outreach programs are focused on supporting our region's youth.

-Association members, guided by hard-working volunteers on AOBA's Community Outreach Committee, volunteer each year to support Washington area schools and nonprofits.
-These organizations benefit from AOBA's generous contributors of volunteer hours, in-kind services and direct funding.
+Association members, guided by hard-working volunteers on AOBA's Community Service Committee, volunteer each year to support Washington area schools and nonprofits.
+These organizations benefit from AOBA's generous contributors of volunteer hours, in-kind services, and direct funding.

-Each year, AOBA supports the James E. Duckworth School in Prince George's County, since this school for children with disabilities has ongoing needs that can not be met by the County's Board of Education.
-For example, the Association raised funds for a "Sensory Room" to assist the school's autistic children and in 2017, completed a major DIY project that involved totally renovating the Teacher's Lounge and Independent Living Apartment.
+AOBA supports the James E. Duckworth School in Prince George's County, a school for children with disabilities that has ongoing needs beyond those that can be met by the County's Board of Education.
+The Association raised funds for a "Sensory Room" to assist the school's autistic children and in 2017 completed a major DIY project that involved totally renovating the Teacher's Lounge and Independent Living Apartment.

-In addition, each spring, AOBA staff and volunteers converge on the school to provide support at two events, Clean Up Day and Special Olympics Challenge Day.
+In addition, each spring, AOBA staff, and volunteers bring their energy, talents, and dedication to the school to provide support at two key events, Clean Up Day and Special Olympics Challenge Day.